 Under certain conditions, COFEPRIS has statutory authority to revoke any manufacturing approval or impose sanctions, ranging from a fine of up to 16,000 times the minimum wage to closure of the establishment.
 The imposition of administrative sanctions does not exclude civil and criminal liability.
-Administrative infringements can incur penalties ranging from a fine up to 20,000 times the minimum wage to final closure of the establishment.
+Administrative infringements can incur penalties ranging from a fine of up to 20,000 times the minimum wage to final closure of the establishment.
 Repeated infringement is also considered a criminal offence.

 COFEPRIS has broad jurisdiction to seize counterfeit or illegal medicines.
 The General Health Law classifies the manufacturing and sale of counterfeit or falsified medicine as a crime.
-In addition, COFEPRIS commonly enters into collaboration agreements with the PGR and the Customs Office in order to investigate and prevent counterfeit and illegal medicines.
+In addition, COFEPRIS commonly enters into collaboration agreements with the Federal District Attorney's office (FGR) and the Customs Office in order to investigate and prevent counterfeit and illegal medicines.